FNDme/fndme.github.io/README.md

 ## Contact

-For any questions or suggestions, feel free to reach out!
+For any questions or suggestions, please refer to the contact information in `src/data/personalInfo.ts`.